miguelgrinberg/Flask-HTTPAuth/docs/index.rst

    if __name__ == '__main__':
        app.run()

 The function decorated with the ``verify_password`` decorator receives the username and password sent by the client.
 If the credentials belong to a user, then the function should return the user object.
 If the credentials are invalid the functon can return ``None`` or ``False``.
-The user object can then be queries from the ``current_user()`` method of the authentication instance.
+The user object can then be queried from the ``current_user()`` method of the authentication instance.

 Digest authentication example
 -----------------------------